 In 1983, Steve and Becky moved to Houston, TX to begin Grace Community Church in the

 NASA community.
 During their tenure, the church grew to 17,000 members and constructed a 250,000 sq. ft., 10,000-seat worship center, located on 80 acres in the NASA community.
 The church also expanded to campuses in The Woodlands, TX; Oceanside, CA; and San Marcos, CA. Steve and Becky now serve as the Founding Senior Pastors of Grace Woodlands Church in The Woodlands, TX.

 Along with pastoring, Steve also serves as the President of Grace International, a fellowship of over 4,900 churches with more than 498,000 members, various compassion ministries, and educational institutions both nationally and internationally with ministries in 122 nations of the world.
 Steve and Becky are both actively involved in training ministry leaders.

 Steve has also been active in the business community in building construction and in land investment and development.
 He currently leads the development team for Cathedral Lakes, a 150-acre mixed-use development located in The Woodlands, TX, and a church development project for Grace International in San Juan Capistrano, CA.

 Steve also serves on the board of the Mighty Oaks Foundation and on the Executive Team of Houston Area Pastors Council – a group of pastors seeking to serve the whole body of Christ in the Greater Houston area as it mobilizes to reach the whole city with the gospel.
 He is also the former President of The King’s University, founded by Pastor Jack Hayford.

 Steve has a Master’s degree from Oral Roberts University and a DMIN from The King’s University.
-Steve and Becky have been married for 53 years, and they have two children, five grandchildren, and three great grandchildren.
+Steve and Becky have been married for more than fifty years, and they have two children, five grandchildren, and three great grandchildren.